Eloy Jiménez Player Props: White Sox vs. Guardians

 Eloy Jiménez At The Plate

-- Jimenez enters this game on a six-game hitting streak.
-In his last outings, he's hitting .450 with one homer.
+- Jimenez enters this game on a seven-game hitting streak.
+In his last games, he's hitting .400 with one homer.

-- Jimenez has picked up an RBI in 45.6% of his games this season, with two or more RBI in 17.6% of his games.
-He has also produced three or more runs in two contests.
+- Jimenez has had an RBI in 31 games this season (44.9%), including 12 multi-RBI outings (17.4%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored at least one run 32 times this season (47.1%), including one multi-run game.
+- He has scored at least one run 32 times this year (46.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.